Dejan Kulusevski to Tottenham: Spurs consider move for Juventus forward

 GOAL can confirm Spurs are serious about a move for Kulusevski and are currently considering the terms of any transfer involving the Swede.

-First contact between Tottenham and the Serie A side has taken place, with Paratici having sanctioned the €35m (£29m/$39m) deal to take him to Juventus in 2020.
+First contact between Tottenham and the Serie A side has taken place, with Paratici having sanctioned the €35m (£29m/$39m) deal that originally took him to Juventus in 2020.

 Juve are looking to offload the former Atalanta attacker and would be open to a loan until the summer, with the potential to make the transfer permanent.